-However, your options can be dependent on the breed of dog, but also your own personal tolerance to the unknown and risk.
+However, your options can depend on the breed of dog, but also your personal tolerance to the unknown and risk.
 It is safe to say that novice breeders should, and probably will, always tend to be more apprehensive.
-A more experienced breeder will already have knowledge of their own historical breedings, litters plus experiences from peers, friends or family.
-They possibly may also have gained knowledge from books and information available on the internet.
+A more experienced breeder will already have knowledge of their own historical breedings, litters, plus experiences from peers, friends or family.
+They may also have gained knowledge from books and information on the internet.

-There is no right or wrong to some of the information and the experiences that you'll go through, but you must bear one thing in mind, and that is, your dog is number one.
-Her health is priority, and if you feel this is being compromised at any point, you must seek veterinary advice.
-There are a few things that will make this journey easier, whilst also reducing any opportunities for drama and hopefully avoiding any expensive monetary scenarios, by taking the journey step by step.
+There is no right or wrong to some of the information and the experiences you'll go through, but you must bear one thing in mind: your dog is number one.
+The Dam's health is a priority, and if you feel this is being compromised at any point, you must seek veterinary advice.
+A few things will make this journey easier whilst reducing any opportunities for drama and hopefully avoiding any expensive monetary scenarios by taking the journey step by step.

-I truly believe in the phase, “If in doubt, get them out”, if you are not happy with how your girl's pregnancy or how the birth is developing, after all you know her best, then stick with your gut.
-I would much prefer to regret the decisions and actions I made, then the ones I avoided or postponed to make.
-You making the decisions, means you are in control of the situation.
-Any supporting professionals will be sure to shirk any responsibility if no decisions are made, they certainly won't’ make them for you and ultimately "something" will happen eventually - that maybe be good or bad.
+I genuinely believe in the phrase, "If in doubt, get them out".
+If you are unhappy with your girl's pregnancy or the birth is developing, after all, you know her best, then stick with your gut.
+I would much prefer to regret the decisions and actions I made than the ones I avoided or postponed to make.
+You making the decisions means you are in control of the situation.
+Any supporting professionals will be sure to shirk any responsibility if no decisions are made.
+They certainly won't make them for you, and ultimately "something" will happen eventually - that maybe be good or bad.

 - Why Progesterone Testing including Reverse testing and the benefits the use of Steroid's could bring to the sticky situation.